Miksus/rocketry/docs/index.rst

 But does it work?
 -----------------

-The system is tested with over 900 unit tests to ensure quality and to deliver what is promised.
+The system is tested with over 1000 unit tests to ensure quality and to deliver what is promised.
 Red Engine is used in production.

 Interested?
 -----------

 There is much more to offer.
-Read more and try it yourself.
+Start from the :ref:`short guide <short-guide>`.

 .. toctree::